jpjsm/aboutaudio/README.md

-# aboutaudio
+# About Audio
-This is a learning placa deo NAudio package
+This is a learning place about the NAudio package